Ud0g-Py/Killing-The-Bear/bears/mudak/mitre.md

       * The executable takes a snapshot of all processes and threads in the system (2022-07-19)
       * The processes are enumerated using the Process32FirstW and Process32NextW APIs (2022-07-19)
 * **Tactic: TA0005 - Defense Evasion**
+  * **Technique: T1222.001 - File and Directory Permissions Modification: Windows File and Directory Permissions Modification**
+    * **Procedures:**
+      * ```cmd.exe /c "fsutil behavior set SymlinkEvaluation R2L:1"``` (2023-04-04)
+      * ```cmd.exe /c "fsutil behavior set SymlinkEvaluation R2R:1"``` (2023-04-04)
   * **Technique: T1484.001 - Domain Policy Modification: Group Policy Modification**
     * **Reasons:**
+      * The group's affiliates continued to abuse the functionality of Group Policy Objects (GPO), both to deploy tools and to interfere with security measures.
+(2023-06-02)
+      * "Attackers displaying a nuanced understanding of Active Directory can abuse GPOs to great effect for swift mass malware deployment."
+(2023-06-02)
       * "The malware uses Windows Task Scheduler to configure malicious Group Policy Objects (GPOs) to deploy ransomware."
 (2023-04-11)
   * **Technique: T1140 - Deobfuscate/Decode Files or Information**
     * **Reasons:**